Arlington County Board Vice-Chair

-Regionally, Ms. Cristol represents Arlington as the Chair of the Northern Virginia Transportation Commission, and as Immediate Past Chair of the Operations Board of The Virginia Railway Express.
-Ms. Cristol also represents Arlington on the Northern Virginia Transportation Authority and serves on the Human Services Policy Committee of the Metropolitan Washington Council of Governments.
+Regionally, Ms. Cristol represents Arlington as the Chair of the Northern Virginia Transportation Commission, Chair of the Virginia Municipal League Urban Section, and as Past Chair of the Operations Board of The Virginia Railway Express.
+Ms. Cristol also represents Arlington on the Northern Virginia Transportation Authority.

 Ms. Cristol has been an advocate for women’s issues, including reproductive health, political representation, and support for survivors of sexual assault, for over a decade.
 She was appointed to the Arlington Commission on the Status of Women by the County Board in 2012 and supported the Commission’s efforts to garner attention for critical issues such as women’s professional advancement and childcare affordability and to recognize the achievements of women in the community.